libxml-raku/LibXML-raku/doc/Parser.md

 All of the functions listed below will throw an exception if the document is invalid.
 To prevent this causing your program exiting, wrap the call in a try {} block

-  * load
+  * parse

         my LibXML::Document::HTML $dom;

-        $dom = LibXML.load(
+        $dom = LibXML.parse(
             location => $file-or-url,
             :$html, :$URI, :$enc,
             # parser options ...
           );
-        $dom = LibXML.load(
+        $dom = LibXML.parse(
             string => $xml-string,
             :$html, :$URI, :$enc,
             # parser options ...
           );
-        $dom = LibXML.load(
+        $dom = LibXML.parse(
             io => $perl-path-or-file-handle,
             :$html, :$URI, :$enc,
             # parser options ...
           );
-        $dom = LibXML.load(
+        $dom = LibXML.parse(
             buf => $perl-blob-or-buf,
             :$html, :$URI, :$enc,
             # parser options ...
           );
-        $dom = LibXML.load(
+        $dom = LibXML.parse(
             fd => $file-descriptor-num,
             :$html, :$URI, :$enc,
             # parser options ...
           );
-        $dom = LibXML.load( $src, :$html, :$URI, :$enc,
+        $dom = LibXML.parse( $src, :$html, :$URI, :$enc,
             # parser options ...
         );
-        $dom = $parser.load(...);
+        $dom = $parser.parse(...);

     This function provides an interface to the XML parser that parses given file (or URL), string, or input stream to a DOM tree.
-The arguments can be passed in a HASH reference or as name => value pairs.
 The function can be called as a class method or an object method.
 In both cases it internally creates a new parser instance passing the specified parser options; if called as an object method, it clones the original parser (preserving its settings) and additionally applies the specified options to the new parser.
 See the constructor `new ` and [Parser Options ](Parser Options ) for more information.

-  * load: :html
+  * parse: :html

         use LibXML::Document :HTML;
-        my HTML $dom = LibXML.load: :html, ...;
+        my HTML $dom = LibXML.parse: :html, ...;
-        my HTML $dom = $parser.load: :html, ...;
+        my HTML $dom = $parser.parse: :html, ...;

     The :html option provides an interface to the HTML parser.